NYU-Processor-Design/nyu-core/Documentation/00_Dev_and_Test_Docs/01_dev-test-process.md

    device.input2 = input2;
    nyu::eval(device);

-   // INFO statements help give visiblity to what is being tested INFO("Testing an input1 = " << input1 << ", input2 = " << input2);
+   // INFO statements help give visibility to what is being tested INFO("Testing an input1 = " << input1 << ", input2 = " << input2);

    // REQUIRE statements are needed to ensure requirements of the module exist before continuing with testing